-Determine and secure a suitable location for a new permanent Outlook Park, while maintaining the existing function of the temporary park until the new permanent Outlook Park is established.
+Determine a suitable location for a new permanent Outlook Park, while maintaining the existing function of the temporary park until the new permanent Outlook Park is established.

-- 1. The CRRDA in collaboration with BCC and other government stakeholders work collaboratively to establish the design and functional requirements of the new permanent Outlook Park. - 2.
-The CRRDA, as assessment manager, ensures development within the PDA protects the function of the temporary Outlook Park until a new permanent Outlook Park is established.
+- 1. The MEDQ (or its delegate), in collaboration with BCC and other government stakeholders work collaboratively to establish the design and functional requirements of the new permanent Outlook Park. - 2.
+The MEDQ (or its delegate), as assessment manager, ensures development within the PDA protects the function of the temporary Outlook Park until a new permanent Outlook Park is established.